qg5/go-solana-tpu/README.md

 A simple and efficient TPU (Transaction Processing Unit) client for Solana, utilizing the QUIC protocol for data transmission

-This program is designed to send a transaction directly to the current leader(s) instead of using RPC, thereby broadcasting the transaction more quickly
+This is designed to send a transaction directly to the current leader(s) instead of using RPC, thereby broadcasting the transaction more quickly

 ## Lifecycle of a transaction in Solana (RPC and TPU)